-Each year we handle with around 90,000 tonnes of waste and recycling in MK.
-That’s the equivalent of nine Eiffel Towers.
+Each year MK Council handles around 90,000 tonnes of waste and recycling from residents.
+That’s the equivalent weight of nine Eiffel Towers!

-More and more people in MK are motivated to get it right and research shows that over 60% of UK households are now recycling more than they were a year ago because of environmental concerns.
+More and more people in MK are motivated to get it right.
+Research shows that over 60% of UK households are now recycling more than they were a year ago because of environmental concerns.

 Unfortunately, every week we see a lot of things in the clear recycling sacks that shouldn’t be there, like dirty nappies, needles, glass bottles, food waste, medicine blister packs and old clothes.

 For instance every day we find around 400 dirty nappies in clear sacks.

 When we receive the wrong things in recycling we have to stop our factory and pick them out, mostly by hand.
 Dealing with contamination costs hundreds of thousands of pounds each year.
 That’s money being wasted instead of being used to help local people.

 Please help us by:

 - Recycling paper, envelopes, cardboard, drinks cans, food and drink cartons, clean foil trays and empty aerosol cans.